Summer Show Schedule

 An exhibit is composed of natural plant material, with or without accessories, contained within the space specified in the show schedule.
 Plant material to predominate in all classes.
 Unless stated, the space allowed is: width 76 cm, depth 76cm (30"), height optional.
 Exhibits mady be brought already or partially done..
 Tables are covered in a light blue/grey fabric.
 This year, exhibitors may bring exhibits partially or wholly done, in order to reduce time spent in the hall.

-204 Glassy! - a petit exhibit, not exceeding 25cm in width or depth
+204 ? - not exceeding 25cm in width or depth

-205 Leaf it to me - an exhibit excluding flowers
+205 ? - an exhibit excluding flowers

 COOKERY

-Kindly sponsored by Odette's Tearoom
+Kindly sponsored by ?

 Entry fee 40 pence per class Prizes: 1st £2, 2nd £1.50 3rd £1